 One of the great things about gaining work experience as a student is that it gives you the chance to try things out to see if they suit you.
 Want to find out what a company is actually like to work for, or what doing a certain job is like?
 Well work experience gives you the chance to experience this - for a week, a fortnight, a summer or even a year.

 "It can crystallise your mind about your career choice, either confirming that you are making exactly the right choice, or change your mind.
-If the latter happens, you should view this positively as you can re-direct your energy into an area you find more stimulating," notes Airey.
+If the latter happens, you should view this positively as you can re-direct your energy into an area you find more stimulating," notes the chief executive of the Inspiring Futures Foundation.

 Some long-term internships can lead to full-time employment.

-"But work experience isn't just about impressing recruiters, it is also about personal development," Walkowska continues.
+"But work experience isn't just about impressing recruiters, it is also about personal development," they add.

 Indeed, the skills - both soft and technically focused will all help you start on the professional development path.
 If you plan to work towards professional registration skills you learn during work experience are the first steps towards ticking off competencies.
 Be sure to take advantage of the IET's Career Manager tool to record all you achieve during your placements and internships.